 Student Services Officer 1

-- Review and administer student records, analyze data, and make recommendations that require interpretation and influence decisions on routine issues.
+- Oversee, review and administer student records by analyzing data, counseling students and providing recommendations that require interpretation and influence decisions.
+Make exceptions on issues of eligibility, course enrollment and program requirements.

-- Provide advice to students on a range of issues, including, but not limited to, academic progress, academic program policies, career plans, accessibility, community standards, etc., in order to assist them in making appropriate choices and decisions.
+- Provide advice to students on a range of issues, including, but not limited to, academic progress, academic program policies, career plans, accessibility, community standards, etc., to guide them in making appropriate choices and decisions.

-- Apprise students of research, fellowship and scholarship opportunities and participate in related student recruitment and selection.
+- Apprise students of research, fellowship and scholarship opportunities.
+Participate in related student recruitment and selection.

 - May train and supervise other staff, volunteers, student and temporary workers.